vga101/gaiasky/README.md

 This file contains the following sections:

 1. Installation instructions and requirements
-2. Configuration instructions
+2. Running instructions
-3. Running instructions
+3. Documentation and help
 4. Copyright and licensing information
 5. Contact information
 6. Credits and acknowledgements